 Creating Data Source in SSAS

 After creating the New multidimensional project (Analysis Services project), the solution explorer looks like below

 It will open the Data source wizard with the welcome page.
-If you don’t want to see this welcome page again check mark the option Don’t show this page again below.
+If you don’t want to see this welcome page again, checkmark the Don’t show this page again option below.

 From the above screenshot, you can observe that we are using our localhost windows account as server name and [AdventureWorksDW2014] as the database name.